Bathtubs, Boundaries, and Sandboxes: AI Regulatory Learning under Legal Uncertainty: Introduction

-Responding to these challenges, the AI Act also marks a turning point in European regulatory culture.
-Beyond its traditional command-and-control logic, it introduces a suite of instruments designed to foster regulatory learning and innovation support, signalling a gradual move toward bottom-up governance \cite{crumBrusselsEffectExperimentalism2025}.
-These include Codes of Practice (Art.~56), regulatory sandboxes (Arts.~57–58), controlled data access and real-world testing environments (Arts.~59–61), and flexibility measures for specific operators such as \ac{SMEs} (Art.~63).
-Together, these provisions make the AI Act one of the potentially most adaptive works among the European digital regulation frameworks~\cite{schrepelAdaptiveRegulation2025}.
-This embodies a shift in mindset in which regulators are expected not only to enforce compliance but also to listen to practitioners, learn from experimentation, and adapt rules accordingly \cite{crumBrusselsEffectExperimentalism2025}.
+The \ac{AI Act} presents a distinctive case among legislations and regulations.
+As part of the \ac{NLF}, it responds to the limitations of purely legislative governance by introducing a suite of formal instruments and mechanisms designed to foster regulatory learning and innovation support, signalling a gradual move toward bottom-up governance \cite{crumBrusselsEffectExperimentalism2025}.
+These include Codes of Practice (Art.~56), \acp{AIRS} (Arts.~57–58), controlled data access and real-world testing environments (Arts.~59–61), and flexibility measures for specific operators such as \ac{SMEs} (Art.~63).
+Together, these provisions make the AI Act one of the most adaptive regimes among the European digital regulation frameworks~\cite{schrepelAdaptiveRegulation2025}.
+This embodies a shift in mindset in which regulators are expected not only to enforce compliance but also to listen to practitioners, learn from experimentation, and adapt rules accordingly \cite{crumBrusselsEffectExperimentalism2025, ruschemeierExperimentalRegulationAI2025}.
+Yet, the widely disputed and recently adopted Digital Omnibus contains a multitude of provisions for further specifying amendments of \acp{AIRS}, showing that the uncertainty extends to the legal framework itself~\cite{DigitalOmnibus2026}.

-However, this shift in mindset lacks clarity in its communication with the industry.
-In fact, the complex interplay of the experimental governance of the AI Act with other \ac{EU} regulations creates fear that collaborative environments such as regulatory sandboxes do not provide necessary immunity from sanctions due to non-compliance with, e.g., \ac{MDR} \cite{grauxInterplayAIAct2025}.
-In addition, while European initiatives such as the EUSAiR project piloting regulatory sandboxes exist \cite{eusair_roadmap_2025}, a relative lack of success stories in regulator-industry collaborations entails hesitation from the industry \cite{ahern2025Operationalising, ahernNewAnticipatoryGovernance2025}, ultimately leading to pushback in the form of the industry letter requesting postponement of the AI Act's application \cite{FinancialTimes2025AIAct}.
-Thus, mitigating the diffidence from providers and deployers of AI systems must be a priority if the AI Act is to be successful in its ambition of a collaborative and experimental governance.

-However, effective collaboration requires more than political will; it demands shared terminology and a technical infrastructure that renders the dialogue between regulators and practitioners smooth, traceable, and evidence-based.
-Yet, this technical infrastructure to support the collaborative regulatory mechanisms is often lacking \cite{genicotExploringBoundariesAI2025}.
-To bridge the current gap between legal expectations and technical operationalisation, this paper investigates \acp{AITS} as the necessary technical backbone capable of producing the data required for mutual regulatory learning.